Beckham formally handed Miami MLS franchise

 “Additional news and information on the club – including its debut season in MLS, team name, logo and staff – will be announced in the future,” the league said in a statement.

+”We want to involve the fans from day one.
+So they have the opportunity to name their team to pick their colors and that’s what’s important to us and that’s why we haven’t announced everything today.

+“Now (in a) couple of week’s time we’ll announce the colors, couple of week’s time we’ll announce the name but the people will be part of that,” he said.

-Beckham, the ex-Manchester United and Real Madrid midfielder, had the right to a discounted franchise as part of the deal which brought him to play in MLS in 2007.
+Beckham, the ex-Manchester United and Real Madrid midfielder, had the right to a discounted franchise as part of the deal which brought him to play in MLS in 2007 when he joined LA Galaxy.

 “It has been a process.
 It’s been painful at times,” Beckham told Miami’s Local 10 News station.